Chamber Made: Company history

 Chamber Made Opera was founded in 1988 by Artistic Director Douglas Horton and General Manager Stephen Armstrong.
 The company quickly established itself as a force in the Australian arts industry, presenting many acclaimed works (see below for list of productions), winning awards, and touring nationally and internationally.
 Horton was the librettist for many of the company’s works; he stepped down as Artistic Director in March 2009, after 21 years.

 In 2010 composer David Young was appointed the role of Artistic Director, a position he held until December 2013.
 Young lead the company through a period of rejuvenation and transformation, pioneering the innovative Living Room Opera series (see below).

 In early 2013 CMO announced a new company structure would be installed following the departure of David Young, headed by new Creative Director Tim Stitz, who appointed a team of four Artistic Associates to join him in the next phase of the company's life.
 In 2017, Tamara Saulwick moved from the role of Artistic Associate to Artistic Director.

 Past staff include Artistic Director David Young, Creative Director / CEO Tim Stitz, Artistic Associate Sarah Kriegler, Artistic Associate Christie Stott, Artistic Associate Erkki Veltheim, General Managers Robina Burton and Geoffrey Williams, Resident Director Margaret Cameron, Resident Conductor Brett Kelly, Caroline Lee, and the late Jacqueline (Jacqui) Everitt, designer.

+At the 2026 Art Music Awards group won the Excellence in Experimental Practice and Victorian State Luminary Award.